sethfischer/sethfischer.github.io/content/web-development/drupal-8-getting-started.rst

     $ mkdir sites/default/files

-To work efficiently with drush the files in ``sites/default/files`` should be writeable both by the web server and command line user.
+To work efficiently with Drush the files in ``sites/default/files`` should be writeable both by the web server and command line user.
 An alternative to ``chmod -R 777 sites/default/files`` is to use `Access Control Lists`_.